Before the fight to Ilium was brought,

 And all of Troy lived happily in peace.

-But, O, for peace, this Helen was betrothed,
+But, O, for peace, fair Helen was betrothed,

 To Menelaus, whom the heaven’s loathed,

-And, far too soon, there came that fated day,
+And, far too soon, there came that fateful day,

 When Menelaus carried her away.